dizyaa/DizGram/README.md

 # DizGram
-A Telegram client for Wear OS
+The Telegram client for Wear OS